Vertex Representations for Yangians of Kac-Moody algebras: The Yangian of g

 \begin{definition} The Yangian $Y_\hbar(\mfg)$ is the unital associative $\C[\hbar]$-algebra generated by the elements $x^\pm_{ir}$, $h_{ir}$, for $i\in I$ and $r\in\Z_{\geq0}$, subject to the relations

-\end{definition} \begin{remark} In the notation of \cite{GNW}, the above algebra is equal to $Y_\hbar(\mfg^\prime)$ where $\mfg^\prime$ is the derived subalgebra $[\mfg,\mfg]$.
+In the last relation, $S_m$ denotes the symmetric group. \end{definition} \begin{remark} In the notation of \cite{GNW}, the above algebra is equal to $Y_\hbar(\mfg^\prime)$, where $\mfg^\prime$ is the derived subalgebra $[\mfg,\mfg]$.
 For the definition of the full Yangian, see Definition 2.1 of \cite{GNW}.
 For $\mbA$ of finite or affine type, the condition \eqref{A-cond} only excludes type $A_1^{(1)}$.
-In this case the appropriate definition of the Yangian is given in \cite[\S 1.2]{BeTs} and \cite[Def.
-5.1]{Ko}. \end{remark} Note that $Y_\hbar(\mfg)$ is generated, as a $\C[\hbar]$-algebra, by $x^\pm_{ir}$, $h_{ir}$, for $i\in I$ and $0\leq r\leq 1$: see \cite[(2.10)]{GNW}.
+In the latter case, the appropriate definition of the Yangian is given in \cite[\S 1.2]{BeTs} and \cite[Def.\ 5.1]{Ko}. \end{remark} Note that $Y_\hbar(\mfg)$ is generated, as a $\C[\hbar]$-algebra, by $x^\pm_{ir}$, $h_{ir}$, for $i\in I$ and $0\leq r\leq 1$: see \cite[(2.10)]{GNW}.
 We also observe that $Y_\hbar(\mfg)$ is equipped with a $\Z_{\geq 0}$-grading determined by

 We now give an equivalent definition of $Y_\hbar(\mfg)$ in terms of generating series which will prove useful in Section \ref{Sec:DYg}.
-The following result is a translation of \cite[Prop.
-2.3]{GTL2}. \begin{proposition}[Prop.
-2.3 of \cite{GTL2}] Let $x_i^\pm(z)=\sum_{r\geq 0}x_{ir}^\pm z^{-r-1}$ and $h_i(z)=\sum_{r\geq 0}h_{ir}z^{-r-1}$ for each $i\in I$.
+The following result is a translation of \cite[Prop.\ 2.3]{GTL2}. \begin{proposition}[Prop.\ 2.3 of \cite{GTL2}] Let $x_i^\pm(z)=\sum_{r\geq 0}x_{ir}^\pm z^{-r-1}$ and $h_i(z)=\sum_{r\geq 0}h_{ir}z^{-r-1}$ for each $i\in I$.
 The defining relations of $Y_\hbar(\mfg)$ are equivalent to